GuiBoing/musicDuo/README.md

 # musicDuo
-merge two playlists to youtube music and spotify in one app
+merge two playlists from youtube music and spotify and export to one app